mcuma/chpc_singularity/README.md

     su -c 'brew install freetype --build-from-source' brewuser
 ```
 See [our bioBakery def file]() for full definition file that shows this.
 - it can be confusing to see if one is in a container or not.
-We can modify our prompt to reflect we're in a container, e.g.
+We can modify our prompt to reflect we're in a container, e.g. put something line this in your ~/.bashrc:
 ```
 if [ -n "$SINGULARITY_CONTAINER" ] ; then
 #  set prompt = "[$USER@%m:%b%c2]%b "